Getting Remarried with Children: Effective Pre-Stepfamily Counseling

 Nearly one-third of US weddings today give birth to a stepfamily.
 By the year 2010 there will be more stepfamilies in America than any other type of family and it is predicted that one-half of Americans will have a steprelationship at some point in their lifetime (Larson, 1992).
 Yet, despite the prevalence of remarried couples and the unique struggles they face, counseling for pre-stepfamily couples is generally conducted in the same way as for those entering a first marriage.
 This article asserts that adequate pre-remarital counseling must be different in content and practice in order for it to prepare couples for the realities of stepfamily life.

 Editor's Note: Since the publication of this article Ron Deal has authored a pre-blended family guide for both couples and premarital counselors.
-Get Preparing to Blend: The Couple's Guide to Becoming a Smart Stepfamily today.
+Learn more or get Preparing to Blend: The Couple's Guide to Becoming a Smart Stepfamily today.
 Couple's get a premarital program designed just for them and leaders get a packaged program they can follow.

 Helping couples have a successful marriage begins before the wedding.
 Premarital counseling continues to be a regular part of ministry in most churches and Christian counseling centers in America.
 Additionally, marriage preparation courses and resources appear increasingly popular among couples considering marriage.
 Stahmann and Hiebert (1997) suggest that one purpose of premarital counseling is to help couples critically analyze their relationship so as to carefully discern whether marriage, and/or the timing of a planned marriage, is best.
 But premarital counseling or a premarital course that doesn’t require couples to ask difficult questions about the realistic challenges ahead will inadvertently give couples a false confidence about their marital future.